The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 See Simon’s Taxes F1.6.

-A UK resident and domiciled individual is taxable on his worldwide income.
+A UK resident and domiciled individual is taxable on their worldwide income.
 This includes profits from trading in other jurisdictions.
-For guidance on the definitions of residence and domicile, see the following guidance notes in the personal tax module:
+For guidance on the definitions of r

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.